One World Trade Center: Key project coordinators

 David Childs, one of Silverstein's favorite architects, joined the project after being urged by him.
 Childs developed a design for One World Trade Center, initially collaborating with Daniel Libeskind.
 In May 2005, Childs revised the design to address security concerns.
-He is the architect of the tower, and is responsible for overseeing its day-to-day design and development.
+He was the architect of the tower, and was responsible for overseeing its day-to-day design and development.

 Architect Daniel Libeskind won the invitational competition to develop a plan for the new tower in 2002.
 He gave a proposal, which he called "Memory Foundations", for the design of One World Trade Center.
 His design included aerial gardens, windmills, and off-center spire.
 Libeskind later denied a request to place the tower in a more rentable location next to the PATH station.
 He instead placed it another block west, as it would then line up with, and resemble, the Statue of Liberty.
 Most of Libeskind's original designs were later scrapped, and other architects were chosen to design the other WTC buildings.
 However, one element of Libeskind's initial plan was included in the final design – the tower's symbolic height of 1776 ft.

 Daniel R. Tishman – along with his father John Tishman, builder of the original World Trade Center – led the construction team from Tishman Realty & Construction, the selected builder for One World Trade Center.

-Douglas and Jody Durst, the co-presidents of the Durst Organization, a real estate development company, won the right to invest at least $100 million in the project on July 7, 2010.
+Douglas and Jody Durst, the co-presidents of The Durst Organization, a real estate development company, won the right to invest at least $100 million in the project on July 7, 2010.